Online AA Zoom Meetings Skyrocket

 - Strong password protection prevents hackers.

-One of the big benefits of AA Zoom meetings is attending anywhere in the world, without leaving home.
-This is a unique opportunity to attend meetings hosted in different parts of the country and world.
+One of the significant benefits of AA Zoom meetings is attending anywhere globally, without leaving home.
+Worldwide attendance is a unique opportunity to attend sessions hosted in different parts of the country and world.